GHOST-ABOBAVICH/3x-ui-with-xhttp/SHH Server Conecction/Readme.md

 ### Profile

 In your profile, after purchase, you will see your ip login which is root by default and a generated password.
-You need to take this data and write it down, for example, in [Termius](https://termius.com/download/windows), a convenient and beautiful client.
-You can use whatever you like; I use this.
+You need to take this data and write it down, for example, in [Termius](https://termius.com/download/windows), a convenient client for me.
+You can use whatever you like.
 ___
 ### Termius